Bright Sheng: Career

 Sheng served as a composer-in-residence for the Lyric Opera of Chicago from 1989 to 1992, the Seattle Symphony from 1992 to 1995, and as an artistic director for the Wet Ink Festival hosted by the San Francisco Symphony Orchestra in 1993.
 He also taught at the University of Washington for a year.
-He joined the composition department at the University of Michigan in 1995, as associate professor of music;

-in 2003, he has been appointed the Leonard Bernstein Distinguished University Professor.
+He joined the composition department at the University of Michigan in 1995, as associate professor of music.
+He taught future conductor Kenneth Lampl classical composition at Tanglewood in 1998, and in 2003 he was appointed the Leonard Bernstein Distinguished University Professor.

 He was involved in the Silk Road Project, a music project that stretches across different nations and cultures.
 It was named after the silk trade because the Silk Road is the oldest trade route between ancient Rome and China.
 To prepare, he went on a field research trip along the Silk Road regions in China, tracing their musical culture to collect folk songs and historical materials.
 Sheng had also wanted to write a research article to document the composition, gain the help from a graduate student, as well as lecturing on American music.

 In October 2021, Sheng stepped down from teaching an undergraduate class, where he says he had intended to show how Giuseppe Verdi adapted William Shakespeare's play Othello into his opera Otello.
 On September 10, 2021, he showed the class John Dexter's Othello, where Laurence Olivier played Othello in blackface.
 Sheng allegedly failed to give students any warning that the film contained blackface.
 Evan Chambers, a fellow professor of composition, said "To show the film now, especially without substantial framing, content advisory and a focus on its inherent racism is in itself a racist act, regardless of the professor's intentions", and David Gier, dean of the School of Music, Theatre & Dance, said that Sheng's actions "do not align with our School's commitment to anti-racist action, diversity, equity and inclusion".
 But according to Robert Soave of Reason, the university had violated the principle of academic freedom and showing the movie was neither a racist act nor approval of racism.
 Soave said that the "broader university community" owed Sheng an apology for slandering him, and compared the treatment Sheng received to his earlier experience of surviving the Cultural Revolution.